letsencrypt/cp-cps/CP-CPS.md

 ### 6.2.10 Method of destroying private key

-ISRG CA Private Keys are destroyed by Trusted Contributors using a FIPS 140-2 (or higher) validated zeroize method provided by the HSMs storing the keys.
+ISRG CA Private Keys are destroyed by Trusted Contributors using a validated zeroize method provided by the HSMs storing the keys, such that recovery is reasonably believed to be impossible.
 Physical destruction of the HSM is not required.

 ### 6.2.11 Cryptographic Module Rating